2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

 ## 7/7/2026

+GOING SO SLOW.
+Was going so slow in the wee hours of AM and stil is.
+But I create a whole new multi-agent bug triage process that seems to use a tad less tokens.
+Though if you aren't watching the agents, they will burn tokens more wastefully.
+Additionally, multipe agents use more tokens.
+Can't even track how many plans I've burned now just trying to get this doen.

 ```
 PROJECT                          OPEN    REVIEW REJECTED CANTFIX     NA  FIXED
 bash-menus                          0         0        0       0      2     10